How to Make Materials Accessible

 Best Practices

-• Begin by providing headings in documents, alternative text for images, descriptive links for URLs, formatting tables, including captions for videos, providing transcripts for audio, reviewing color contrast and much more.
+• Begin by providing headings in documents, alternative text for images, descriptive links for URLs, formatting tables, including captions for videos, providing transcripts for audio, reviewing color contrast, and much more.

 Learn More/How To's

-NDSU provides faculty, staff, and students with license copies of Microsoft 365 Apps (Word, PowerPoint, etc.) and Google Workspace.
+NDSU provides faculty, staff, and students with licensed copies of Microsoft 365 Apps (Word, PowerPoint, etc.) and Google Workspace.
 The IDC lab has computers with Acrobat Pro software for the NDSU community to use.

 Adobe Acrobat